KungoJung/algolia-tam-assignment/questions/questions.md

 1. Simplify record structure to only include pertinent search data, i.e. data useful for searching, faceting, ranking, or display.
 2. Split the records into smaller chunks and use our distinct feature (linked [here](https://www.algolia.com/doc/api-reference/api-parameters/distinct/))

 For your site, the first method should do the trick, but you would have to find another method of storing your non-search-related metadata.
+If you like, I can make suggestions based on the metadata you want to store and how you use it.

 For more info, check out [this article](https://www.algolia.com/doc/faq/basics/is-there-a-size-limit-for-my-index-records/) on size limits for records, and [this one](https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/) on formatting your data.